 New to M&A strategy for achieving your strategic objectives, and ready to build a strong knowledge base in just one day?
-Add AEC Mergers & Acquisitions Essentials Workshop to your AEC M&A Summit registration, or choose to just attend this one-day update on best practices and core success principles.
+Add AEC Mergers & Acquisitions Essentials Workshop to your AEC M&A Summit registration, or attend just this one-day primer on best practices and core success principles.

 Register now using the AEC M&A Summit registration portal.